padpadpadpad/dada2_pipeline_R/README.md

 ## Updates

+- 12/07/2023 - Started writing a new script of the whole pipeline called `scripts/data_processing/full_dada2_pipeline.R`
-12/07/2023 - Dumped a bunch of new scripts into `scripts/data_processing.R`.
+- 12/07/2023 - Dumped a bunch of new scripts into `scripts/data_processing`.

 ## Issues